percona/k8spxc-docs/docs/operator.md

 ### `proxysql.loadBalancerSourceRanges`

 The range of client IP addresses from which the load balancer should be reachable (if not set, there is no limitations). **This option is deprecated and will be removed in future releases**.
-Use `proxysql.expose.loadBalancerSourceRanges` instead .
+Use `proxysql.expose.loadBalancerSourceRanges` instead.

 | Value type  | Example    |
 | ----------- | ---------- |